489th Bomb Group

-The 489th Bomb Group (489 BG) is a unit of the United States Air Force within the Air Force Reserve Command.
+The 489th Bomb Group is a unit of the United States Air Force within the Air Force Reserve Command.
 It is assigned to the 307th Bomb Wing, and is stationed at Dyess Air Force Base, Texas.
 The group is a reserve associate unit of the 7th Bomb Wing at Dyess.

 During World War II, the 489th Bombardment Group was a Consolidated B-24 Liberator unit.
 After training in the United States, it moved to England as an element of Eighth Air Force, stationed at RAF Halesworth, England.
 Lieutenant Colonel Leon Vance of the group was awarded the Medal of Honor for his bravery and actions on the day before D-Day over Wimereux, France.
 It was the only Medal of Honor awarded to a B-24 crewman for a mission flown from England.
+(Note: Enid Air Force Base, Oklahoma was renamed Vance Air Force Base in memory of Col. Vance on 9 July 1949.
+Mueller, p.
+567.)
 The group returned to the United States in November 1944 and converted to a Boeing B-29 Superfortress group, but the war ended before the group could deploy to the Pacific.

 In October 2015, the group was reactivated in the Air Force Reserve.